Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Clemson's games this season have gone over 45.5 points three of eight times.

-- Louisville and its opponents have combined to score more than 45.5 points in four of seven games this season.
+- Clemson has combined with its opponents to score more than 45.5 points in three of eight games this season.

-- Saturday's total is 5.2 points lower than the two team's combined 50.7 points per game average.
+- The combined points per game average of the two teams, 50.7, is 5.2 points above Saturday's over/under.

-- The 42.4 combined points per game that these two squads have allowed this season are 3.1 fewer than the 45.5 over/under in this contest.
+- These two squads combine to allow 42.4 points per game, 3.1 fewer than this contest's over/under.

-- Tigers games this season feature an average total of 49.0 points, a number 3.5 points higher than Saturday's over/under.
+- The Tigers and their opponents have scored an average of 49.0 points per game in 2021, 3.5 more than Saturday's total.

-- In 2021, games involving the Cardinals have averaged a total of 62.6 points, 17.1 more than the set total in this contest.
+- The 62.6 PPG average total in Cardinals games this season is 17.1 points more than this game's over/under.

 Clemson Stats and Trends